+Niue

-The Niue government views Fisheries as a priority and key sector for economic development, according to Brendon Pasisi, director of fisheries in Niue.
-A joint venture fish processing plant and partnership between the government and Reef Group Ltd. to develop Niue's tuna fisheries were established in 2003.
-Over the last two years, the longline industry development and fishing activity have progressed considerably.
-With a processing capacity of up to 6,000 mt annually, Niue Fish Processors is expected to comfortably service the needs of an appropriate-sized fleet of fishing vessels for Niue.
+Development of the fisheries sector is a priority and key sector for economic development by the Niue Government, according to Brendon Pasisi, Director of Fisheries in Niue.
+In 2004, the establishment of a joint venture fish processing plant and partnership between the government and Reef Group Ltd to develop Niue's tuna fisheries has seen longline industry development and fishing activity progress considerably over the last two years.
+With a processing capacity of up to 6000 mt annually, Niue Fish Processors (NFP) is expected to comfortably service the needs of an appropriate-sized fleet of fishing vessels for Niue.

-Up to 2003, when the joint processing venture was established, Niue had licensed longline vessels, limited to 48 at one time, to fish in the EEZ.
-These vessels were mainly Taiwanese and some Korean vessels out of American Samoa.
+Up to 2002 when the joint processing venture was established, Niue had licensed longline vessels, limited to 48 at one time, to fish in the EEZ, mainly Taiwanese and some Korean vessels out of American Samoa.
 In 2002, 21 licensed vessels (Taiwanese and American Samoan flag) caught approximately 50-100 mt of tuna in Niue's EEZ.
-Catch and effort data under the latter arrangements are considerably poor.
-In 2003 and 2004, there were no catches in Niue's EEZ by commercial fisheries, due to the joint venture and discontinuation of licensing of foreign vessels under access arrangements.
-Ten vessels are currently licensed to fish and significant increases in fish volumes are expected over the next 6-12 months as a number of larger vessels join those currently operating.
+Catch and effort data under the latter arrangements is considerably poor.
+From 2003 to 2004, there were no catches in Niue's EEZ by commercial fisheries, due to the joint venture and discontinuation of licensing of foreign vessels under access arrangements.
+Ten vessels are currently licensed to fish into NFP and significant increases in fish volumes are expected over the next 6-12 months, as a number of larger vessels join those currently operating.

 Benefits are being realized through direct employment and goods and services required by the industry.
-Among the issues currently being addressed by both partners are airfreight capacity, wharf infrastructure and human resources.
-A new dedicated air service (Reef Air) is expected to recommence flights to Niue shortly to cater to increasing airfreight demands.
-The importance of ensuring resource sustainability is also a key consideration of the government, which is reflected in the management plans and policies governing these initiatives in Niue's tuna fisheries.
+Issues currently being addressed by both partners include airfreight capacity, wharf infrastructure, human resources and other areas.
+A new dedicated air service (Reef Air) is expected to recommence flights to Niue shortly to cater to increasing air freight demands.
+The importance of ensuring resource sustainability is also a key consideration of government, which is reflected in the management plans and policies governing these initiatives in Niue's tuna fisheries

-With no vessel registry program and, therefore, no fleet operating under its flag, Niue is currently exploring development of such a registry or other arrangement to give greater recognition to Niue's participation in the highly migratory fisheries of the region.
-Since early 2005, it has licensed 13 longline vessels under special charter arrangement to fish as locallyowned, local-based foreign vessels.
+With no vessel registry program and therefore no fleet operating under its flag, Niue is currently exploring development of such a registry, or other arrangement to give greater recognition to Niue's participation in the highly migratory fisheries of the region.
+Since early 2005, it has licensed 13 longline vessels under special charter arrangement to fish as locally-owned, local-based foreign vessels.

-At the time of writing this report, catch data for the first six months of 2006 had just been provided to SPC but preliminary estimates of total catch based on logsheet data indicate a total catch around 130-150 mt for the January-June 2006 period.
+At the time of writing this report, catch data for the first six months of 2006 had just been provided to SPC, but preliminary estimates of total catch based on log sheet data indicate a total catch around 130-150 mt for the January-June 2006 period.
 Catch composition appears to be consistent with 2005 catches, except for a noticeable increase in yellowfin catch.

-More than 95 percent of albacore and all skipjack are currently exported to the two canneries in Pago Pago, American Samoa, with very small quantities exported recently as chilled product to the United States or consumed locally.
-About 90 percent of bigeye and yellowfin (headed and gutted) is exported fresh to the United States and New Zealand, with the remaining sold/consumed locally.
+More than 95 percent of albacore and all skipjack are currently exported to the two canneries in Pago Pago, American Samoa, with very small quantities exported recently as chilled product to the U.S. or consumed locally.
+About 90 percent of bigeye and yellowfin (H&G) is exported fresh to the U.S. and New Zealand, with the remaining sold/consumed locally.